darkbitio/mkit/README.md

 ## Evaluate key security risks of your managed Kubernetes clusters and resources

-`mkit` is a "Managed [Kubernetes](https://kubernetes.io) Inspection Tool" that leverages FOSS tools to query and validate several common security-related configuration settings of managed Kubernetes cluster objects and the workloads/resources running inside the cluster.
+`MKIT` is a "Managed [Kubernetes](https://kubernetes.io) Inspection Tool" that leverages FOSS tools to query and validate several common security-related configuration settings of managed Kubernetes cluster objects and the workloads/resources running inside the cluster.
 It runs entirely from a local docker container and queries your cloud provider's APIs and the Kubernetes API to determine if certain misconfigurations are found.
 The same docker container then launches a web UI to view and navigate the results on [localhost:8000](http://localhost:8000).

 ## Who is this for?

-`mkit` provides security-minded Kubernetes cluster administrators with a quick way to assess several common misconfigurations in their Kubernetes environment.
+`MKIT` provides security-minded Kubernetes cluster administrators with a quick way to assess several common misconfigurations in their Kubernetes environment.

 ## Which Managed Kubernetes providers are supported?